 Following the implementation of a legislative decree in July 2006 (the "Aviation Act"), Schiphol Airport is subject to a 'dual till' system of economic regulation.
 This means that it operates with a regulated return on a defined aviation asset base, also called the regulated asset base.
 The airport charges are set on an annual basis and total airport charges may not exceed permitted revenue which is the sum of all aviation related cost, including a regulated weighted average cost of capital.
 The charges are set by Schiphol Airport in accordance with the Dutch economic regulation of airport charges which is part of the Aviation Act.
 Before the charges are set, there is a formal consultation with airlines whereby projections of costs, traffic volume and capex are explained.
 In this process, the airport operator takes into consideration all the forward requirements of the users of the airport.
 Based on this process, the Schiphol Group makes its longer term investment decisions.
-Possible disputes with its airline customers on the airport charges set, are referred to the relevant Dutch government agency (the Netherlands Competition Authorities).
-This is a fairly new regulatory framework that has been introduced in 2006.
-As of November 2007 the first airport charges were set under this economic regulation regime.
+Possible disputes with its airline customers on the airport charges set, are referred to the relevant Dutch government agency (the Netherlands Competition Authorities)..
 Under the 'dual till' principle, the non-aviation activities (consumers and real estate segments) at Schiphol Airport as well as all other activities of Schiphol Group, including its other Dutch airport interests, are not subject to economic regulation.
-Since the introduction of the regulation.
-Schiphol Group has voluntarily refrained from applying the maximum permitted airport charges in order to further strengthen its competitive position.
+Since the introduction of the regulation in 2007, Schiphol Group has voluntarily refrained from applying the maximum permitted airport charges in order to further strengthen its competitive position.
 In practice, Schiphol Group voluntarily accepts a lower return than the maximum allowable return.
-This arrangement has been termed a hybrid dual-till system, because it allows for voluntary cross-subsidisation from non-aviation activities
+This arrangement has been termed a hybrid dual-till system, because it allows for voluntary crosssubsidisation from non-aviation activities